groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 }
 ```

-### Error Handling Strategy
+### Error handling strategy

-Wrap annotation work in a result object so callers can react appropriately:
+Encapsulate annotation operations in a result object that includes a status code, a user‑friendly message, and the optional exception stack trace for logging.

 ```java
 public class AnnotationResult {